Jojishi96/wordpress-custom-REST-API-plugin/README.md

 # Usage:

-All you need to do is just call `http://.../zeni-json/v1/localize` and it should print:
+All you need to do is just call `http://.../wp-json/v1/localize` and it should print:
 - The server's local time
 - The user's remote IP address
 - The user's latitude and longitude based on the remote IP address In your browser.

+Note that if your server changes your `wp-json` endpoint name, then replace that with what it is set to on your end.

 Should serve as an example code for future projects with a similar goal.